Aykut-Avci/Aykut-Avci/README.md

 ---

 ## About Me

-I am a data analyst based in Berlin, with a focus on transforming data into actionable insights to drive business decisions.
-Passionate about q-commerce, customer segmentation, and inventory management.
+I am a data analyst with experience in inventory management.
+I enjoy the end-to-end process of transforming raw data into actionable recommendations.
+I also take pleasure in automating tasks to save time for more strategic decision-making and creative work.
+My areas of interest include inventory level optimization and customer segmentation.